 Interested on Joining CAST?

-If you are interested in becoming a tutor or Study Hall Monitor please email the Tutor Coordinator, Erica Hampton, with a resume and a copy of an unofficial transcript.
+If you are interested in becoming a tutor or Study Hall Monitor please email the Tutor Coordinator, Megan Maddox, with a resume and a copy of an unofficial transcript.
 We hire CAST staff based on the student-athletes' needs.
 Please note that the majority of our services occur Sunday - Thursday evenings from 5-10pm; if you are interested in applying please ensure you are available to work during these time periods.